This post was updated to reflect current trends and information.

 Nowadays, many enterprises use numerous different business systems and applications for enterprise management, in other words, a combination of ERP, CRM, home grown applications, and many other applications for different business needs.

 All these business systems have the same goal – to optimize business processes.
 However, their tasks are different.
 So how is CRM different from ERP?
 Do you need to integrate data from these different systems?
-How to perform such an integration at its best?
+How to perform such integration at its best?
 Let’s take a look at these questions in this article.

 CRM Customer relationship management – the name speaks for itself.
 It is a business software designed to automate interactions with customers (clients), to increase sales, optimize marketing and improve customer service.